Citroën: Logo

 The origin of the logo may be traced back to a trip made by the 22-year-old André Citroën to the city of Łódź in Poland, where he discovered an innovative design for a chevron-shaped gear used in milling.
 He bought the patent for its application in steel.
 Mechanically a gear with helical teeth produces an axial force.
 By adding a second helical gear in opposition, this force is cancelled.
 The two chevrons of the logo represent the intermeshing contact of the two.
 Early Citroën cars used a herringbone bevel gear final drive in the rear axle.

 The presentation of the logo has evolved over time.
 Before the war, it was rendered in yellow on a blue background.
 After the war, the chevrons became more subtle herringbones, usually on a white background.
 With the company searching for a new image during the 1980s, the logo became white on red to give an impression of dynamism.

 On 5 February 2009, Citroën launched a new brand identity to celebrate its 90th anniversary, replacing the 1985 design.
 The new logo was a 3D metallic variation of the double chevron logo accompanied by a new font for the Citroën name and the new slogan "Créative Technologie".
 A TV campaign reminiscing over 90 years of Citroën was commissioned to announce the new identity to the public.
-In 2022, the brand unveiled a new badge design which is a modern day representation of its original 1919 logo, returning the oval shape to the two chevrons.
+In October 2016, Citroën released an alternative version of its logo in 2D, adopting the flat design style, which was very popular at the time.
+In 2022, the brand unveiled a new badge design which is a modern-day representation of its original 1919 logo, returning the oval shape to the two chevrons.